miketheprogrammer/go-thrust/README.md

 thrust-go
 =========

-GoLang Thrust Client for Thrust (https://github.com/breach/thrust) to be used in Breach.cc(http://breach.cc) Implementation @ (http://github.com/miketheprogrammer/breach-go)
+Official GoLang Thrust Client for Thrust (https://github.com/breach/thrust) to be used in Breach.cc(http://breach.cc) via Official Go Implementation @ (http://github.com/miketheprogrammer/breach-go)

 Notes for me while I work on this Project: